apache/metron/metron-sensors/fastcapa/README.md

 The receive workers then enqueue the received packets into a fixed size ring buffer known as a transmit ring.
 There is always one transmit ring for each receive queue.
 A set of transmit workers then dequeue packets from the transmit rings.
 There can be one or more transmit workers assigned to any single transmit ring.
 Each transmit worker has its own unique connection to Kafka.

 * Increasing the number of transmit workers allows for greater parallelization when writing data to Kafka.
-* Increasing the size of the transmit rings allows the probe to better handle temporary interruptions or delays when writing data to Kafka.
+* Increasing the size of the transmit rings allows the probe to better handle temporary interruptions and latency when writing to Kafka.

 After receiving the network packets from the transmit worker, the Kafka client library internally maintains its own send queue of messages.
 Multiple threads are then responsible for managing this queue and creating batches of messages that are sent in bulk to a Kafka broker.
 No control is exercised over this additional send queue and its worker threads, which can be an impediment to performance.
 This is an opportunity for improvement that can be addressed as follow-on work.